 about Joyce Sherrí

-In 2016, Joyce was selected by writer-director Spike Lee (Do The Right Thing, She’s Gotta Have It, Malcolm X) to receive the 2016 Spike Lee Production Grant for her thesis film “Forever” for which she also received a grant from the Hollywood Foreign Press.
+In 2016, Joyce was selected by writer-director Spike Lee (Do The Right Thing, She’s Gotta Have It, Malcolm X) to receive the Spike Lee Production Grant for her thesis film “Forever” for which she also received an award from the Hollywood Foreign Press.
 “Forever” went on to play at several film festivals including the Toronto Black Film Festival and the Martha’s Vineyard African American Film Festival where the film was a finalist in the HBO short film competition.

-Joyce’s pilot script, “Through the Ages,” based on her thesis short film “Forever,” won best one-hour screenplay in the 2017 Fusion Film Festival and selected for the inaugural Writers Guild of America Made In New York Writer’s Room, an initiative of The Writers Guild of America, East and The City of New York Mayor’s Office of Media and Entertainment and was placed under the mentorship of writer-director and producer Lee Daniels (Empire, The Butler, Monster’s Ball).
+Joyce’s pilot script, “Through the Ages,” based on her thesis short film “Forever,” won best one-hour screenplay in the 2017 Fusion Film Festival and was selected for the inaugural Made In NY Writer’s Room, an initiative of The Writers Guild of America, East and The City of New York Mayor’s Office of Media and Entertainment and was placed under the mentorship of writer-director and producer Lee Daniels (Empire, The Butler, Monster’s Ball).

-Joyce is represented by The Gersh Agency and managed by Untitled Entertainment
+Joyce is represented by The Gersh Agency and Untitled Entertainment.